plager20/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-This project serves as a backend service for the WTWR (What to Wear) applications.
-Its purpose it to handle any request for user management (creating and reading) and clothing item management (creating, reading, updating, and deleting).
+This project serves as a backend service for the WTWR (What to Wear) application.
+Its purpose is to handle any request for user management (creating and reading) and clothing item management (creating, reading, updating, and deleting).
 This service interacts with MongoDB in order store and use data and follow RESTful API design principles.

 ## Functionality